jdigger/git-process/README.md

 * `gitProcess.integrationBranch` : The name of the integration branch.
 Defaults to `master`, but can be set to `develop` or other.
 * `gitProcess.keepLocalIntegrationBranch` : Controls asking about removing the local integration branch.
 Defaults to 'false' (i.e., do not assume the branch should be there).
 * `gitProcess.remoteName` : Explicitly sets the remote server name to use.
 * `gitProcess.defaultRebaseSync`: Should `git sync` default to using rebase instead of merge?
+Defaults to 'true' (i.e., Sync using rebase.)

 # Assumptions #